'Unbelievable' wild weather - more homes evacuated overnight

 He also saw a road that had been "washed out" to reveal "a crater that was deeper than I am tall".

 The wild weather also flooded roads and caused slips in Northland and left Kaitāia virtually cut off from the rest of the country.
-Two big slips on State Highway 1 at the Mangamuka Gorge and flooding at Kāeo and on State Highway 10/Inland Rd at Lake Ohia stopped vehicles getting to and from Kaitāia.
+Two big slips on SH1 at the Mangamuka Gorge and flooding at Kāeo and on SH10/Inland Rd at Lake Ohia stopped vehicles getting to and from Kaitāia.

 Residents of the hard-hit Kāeo told RNZ it was some of the worst flooding in years while a local cafe said a number of staff couldn't make it to work.
 Photos showed vehicles almost submerged in floodwaters on SH10 north of Kāeo on Thursday before the highway was closed that evening.